-Now you can make this Bang Bang Shrimp copycat recipe at home in just under 30 minutes!
-The sweet and tangy sauce coats perfectly fried shrimp for the best crispy small bites.
+You can make this copycat Bang Bang Shrimp recipe at home in just under 30 minutes!
+Made with a sweet and tangy sauce, this perfectly fried shrimp is the BEST appetizer or party snack.

 Copycat Bonefish Grill Bang Bang Shrimp